-Bring modern novels into your classroom with creative contemporary works.
+Bring modern novels into your classroom with creative contemporary works with these novels to pair with Jane Eyre.
 We often hold tight to the curriculum we have used for years, but many modern titles are just as worthy of our classroom time.
 I have been creating a series of posts related to modern pairings to classic literature.
 Read on to see my suggestions for Jane Eyre by Charlotte Bronte.

 Jane becomes an orphan at a young age, and never quite feels like she fits in.
 Her courage is tested again and again as she finds herself up against unfair circumstances and societal standards.
 She finds a job caring for a young ward for a brooding Edward Rochester.
 Jane finds herself drawn to him, even though he is clearly harboring a secret.